 "Medical reports and scientific studies reveal that dogs and cats have developed aggressive cancerous growths at the site of their microchip implants."

 While this is concerning, it is extremely rare.
 Though microchipping is an effective method for identifying your pet, it's not your only choice.
 Talk to your vet if you have concerns about the safety of microchipping your dog.

 Your dog might look pretty rad with some sweet tats, but the tattoos that we are talking about are for identification purposes only.
 This is a less common practice these days, but it’s absolutely still an option.

-You may not like the idea of a tattoo for your dog.
+You may not like a good idea of a tattoo for your dog.
 Rest assured, the procedure is minimally invasive, and not very painful.
 It’s often done with your dog fully awake.
-Though generally safe, there is a small risk of allergic reaction.
+Though generally safe, there is a small risk of allergic reactions.
 It’s very rare, and usually not serious.